marcuswhybrow/django-lineage/README.md

 return true, but `/other/path/` and `/base` (missing trailing slash) will not.

 `request` must be present in the request context, since it's used to determine the current URL.
-Django has [a context preprocessor][1] that can a insert it for you.
+Django has [a context preprocessor][1] that can insert it for you.

 [1]: https://docs.djangoproject.com/en/dev/ref/templates/api/#django-core-context-processors-request